chrosciu/simple-blog/README.md

 }
 ```

-Then add exception breakpoint for caught `PostException` exception
+Then add exception breakpoint for **caught** `PostException` exception

+Finally try to add post with title longer than 20 characters to spawn such exception

 ### Debugging streams